pjotrp/bioruby-alignment/README.md

 ## Installation

-Dependencies are bioruby, bio-bigbio and bio-logger gems.
+Dependencies are bioruby (bio), bio-bigbio and bio-logger gems.
 To run the tests you also need to install rspec and cucumber gems.

 Bundler is no longer used.